ZKP Notes

 The Knowledge of Coefficient Test and Assumption

-Another thing we'd like for our protocol is to enforce that Alice actually does send the value $E(P(s))$, and not some other random value.
+Another thing we'd like for our protocol is to enforce that Alice actually does send the value E(P(s))E(P(s)), and not some other random value.
 We need another tool to build that enforcement mechanism: the Knowledge of Coefficient (KC) Test.

-Let's work with a group $G$ of prime order $p$.
-Define $(a, b)$ to be an $\alpha$-pair if $b \ne 0$ and $b = \alpha \cdot a$; note we are still in a group but we're letting $\cdot$ denote summing $a$ $\alpha$ times.
+Let's work with a group GG of prime order pp. Define (a,b)(a, b) to be an α\alpha-pair if b0b \ne 0 and b=αab = \alpha \cdot a; note we are still in a group but we're letting \cdot denote summing aa α\alpha times.

 The KC Test is performed via the following steps:

-1. Bob chooses random $\alpha \in \mathbb{F}^{\ast}_p$ and $a \in G$, then computes $b = \alpha \cdot a$.
-He sends Alice the $\alpha$-pair $(a, b)$.
+1. Bob chooses random αFp\alpha \in \mathbb{F}^{\ast}_p and aGa \in G, then computes b=αab = \alpha \cdot a.
+He sends Alice the α\alpha-pair (a,b)(a, b).

-2. Alice sends back to Bob a different $\alpha$-pair $(a', b')$.
+2. Alice sends back to Bob a different α\alpha-pair (a,b)(a', b').

-3. Bob accepts Alice's response only if $(a', b')$ is indeed an $\alpha$ pair.
-Since he knows $\alpha$, he can simply compute $\alpha \cdot a'$ and compare it to $b'$.
+3. Bob accepts Alice's response only if (a,b)(a', b') is indeed an α\alpha pair.
+Since he knows α\alpha, he can simply compute αa\alpha \cdot a' and compare it to bb'.

-$$ b' = \gamma \cdot b = \gamma \cdot (\alpha \cdot a) = \alpha \cdot (\gamma \cdot a) = \alpha \cdot a'.$$
+b=γb=γ(αa)=α(γa)=αa. b' = \gamma \cdot b = \gamma \cdot (\alpha \cdot a) = \alpha \cdot (\gamma \cdot a) = \alpha \cdot a'.

-We formalize the notion of Alice knowing $\gamma$ as follows: define another party called Alice's Extractor which has access to Alice's inner state.
+We formalize the notion of Alice knowing γ\gamma as follows: define another party called Alice's Extractor which has access to Alice's inner state.

 How to make Blind Evaluation of Polynomials Verifiable